Knicks2020/AirBnb-Final-Project/Machine-Learning/README.md

 ![Neural_Network_Model5](./Resources/Model5.png)

 All of the machine learning models above had low accuracy scores.
 The scores for the Random Forest Classifiers faired a little better.
-However
+However, the process in creating and training the models as well as implementing accuracy tests was the true objective.
+As Justin Kan said, "The journey is it's own reward."